 NPAC SMS shall reject a request from Service Provider Personnel, via the NPAC Low-Tech Interface, for a SPID Migration when the requested data is already part of a pending SPID Migration request.

+Req X12 SPID Migration Update – GUI Concurrence by Service Provider and NPAC Personnel

+NPAC SMS shall allow Service Provider Personnel, via the NPAC Low-Tech Interface, and NPAC Personnel, via the NPAC Administrative Interface, to concur a previously entered SPID Migration.

+Req X13 SPID Migration Creation by “migrating-from” and “migrating-to” SPIDs

+NPAC SMS shall allow either the ‘migrating-from’ or ‘migrating-to’ service provider be the first Service Provider to enter a SPID Migration.

 Req-3 SPID Migration Update – GUI Entry Service Provider – Confirmation by NPAC Personnel

 NPAC SMS shall, via the NPAC Administrative Interface, require NPAC Personnel to “confirm” a SPID Migration as defined in Req-2.